Is Now a Good Time to Buy a House? Let’s Break It Down

 If you’re looking at buying a home in the near future, it’s incredibly important to make sure you understand where your credit score is and how you can improve it over time.

-There are plenty of ways you can actively work on improving your credit score — everything from making on time payments, applying for credit selectively and even asking for a credit limit increase but not using it.
+There are plenty of ways you can actively work on improving your credit score — everything from making on-time payments to applying for credit selectively and even asking for a credit limit increase but not using it.

 4. Is Your Budget Ready?

-The median mortgage payment is $1,100, according to American Housing Survey data.
+The average mortgage payment in America is $2,605.
 That number can vary, of course, based on where you live, how long your mortgage is, your down payment and interest rate.

 How to See If You Can Afford a House

 Let’s use an example.
-We’ll say you live in Nashville, Tennessee — a prospering real estate market, but not out of control.
-As of now, the average cost of a home in Nashville is $461,000.
+We’ll say you live in Nashville, Tennessee — a prospering real estate market but not one that is out of control.
+As of early 2023, the average cost of a home in Nashville was $461,000.

-We’ll also say you live in a homeowner’s association — and, fortunately enough for you, Tennessee has the fifth lowest HOA with a median of $150 per month.
+We’ll also say you live in a homeowners association — and, fortunately enough for you, Tennessee has the fifth-lowest HOA cost with a median of $150 per month.

-We’ll assume you have good credit and can get the average interest rate right now at 6.5%.
+We’ll assume you have good credit (good enough for a decent PMI rate of around .99%) and can get a 6.5% interest rate.

-And we’ll finally assume you can manage a 10% down payment on a 30-year mortgage.
+We’ll also assume that you can manage a 10% down payment on a 30-year mortgage.

 Let’s run the numbers.

-- The HOA fees: And we’ll tack on the median Tennessee HOA monthly payment of $150.
+- The HOA fees: We’ll tack on the median Tennessee HOA monthly payment of $150.

 If not, right now is probably not the best time to buy a house.

-It goes without saying, although we are now saying it, that your numbers could vary greatly where you live.
-A home in New York or San Francisco will cost much more than one in Nashville, while a home in the rural Midwest would cost much less.
-(A Midwest state might even pay you to move there.)
+It goes without saying, although we feel the need to mention it, that your numbers could vary greatly where you live.
+A home in New York or San Francisco will cost much more than one in Nashville, while a home in the rural Midwest will cost much less.
+(A Midwestern state might even pay you to move there.)
 Property taxes and HOA fees can also vary greatly based on where you live.

 The point of this exercise is to show how you need to know exactly what you are getting into before jumping into a massive purchase like a home.